 These sites depend if the emergency is in our building, in our local Rockaway Park area, or if we must leave the peninsula.
 Parents will be notified via our Option C alert if we are forced to evacuate our building.
 Make sure you have an accurate phone number and email on file at all times.

 Lunch is eaten in our lunchroom under the supervision of parent volunteers and a staff member.
 Parents may choose to order from the lunch menu or send food from home.
 Lunch needs to be sent to school with your child in the morning.
 Do not drop off lunch.
 Please be conscience of any food allergies of children.
-We will set aside one table for children who are eating peanut butter as that particular food causes issues with children who are allergic.
-If you chose to send your child with peanut butter they will have to eat at that table.
 We do not encourage any sharing of food for safety issues.
 Please talk to your child about sharing or asking for food from others.
 Healthy bodies mean healthy minds, so please send in nutritious meals for your growing children.

 The Academy Board of Directors request that parents do not drop off any take out or fast food for lunch.